-Myocarditis is a general term referring to inflammation of the myocardium.
+Myocarditis (rare plural: myocarditides) is a general term referring to inflammation of the myocardium.

 Chest pain may occur, in a variety of typical and atypical presentations.

-Myocarditis has a number of etiologies.
-Inflammation from viral etiologies is thought to be caused both by direct cellular damage by the infectious agent and also from involvement by the host's immune system.
+Myocarditis has several etiologies.
+Inflammation from viral etiologies is thought to be caused both by direct cellular damage by the infectious agent and also by involvement by the host's immune system.